kamaludu/bash4llm/PROVIDERS.md

 ## 🇬🇧 English Section

-Provider Contract
+# Provider Contract

-This document defines the official contract to create or integrate external providers compatible with GroqBash.
+This document defines the **official contract** to create or integrate external providers compatible with GroqBash.
-A provider is a Bash module that implements an alternative adapter to the Groq API (e.g., Gemini, HuggingFace, Mistral, etc.).
+A *provider* is a Bash module that implements an alternative adapter to the Groq API (e.g., Gemini, HuggingFace, Mistral, etc.).

 Providers are loaded in an isolated mode from the extras installation path:

-groqbash.d/extras/providers/<name>.sh
+`groqbash.d/extras/providers/<name>.sh`

+---

-1. Loading and Isolation (Sandbox)
+## 1. Loading and Isolation (Sandbox)

-To protect system security, GroqBash does not execute provider code directly in the main shell.
+To protect system security, GroqBash **does not** execute provider code directly in the main shell.
 Instead, it applies an isolation mechanism:

-1. The provider file is analyzed in an isolated subshell (sandbox) via load_provider_module.
+1. The provider file is analyzed in an **isolated subshell (sandbox)** via `load_provider_module`.
-2. Only function definitions are captured and exported into the main shell (via declare -f).
+2. Only **function definitions are captured and exported** into the main shell (via `declare -f`).
-3. Global variables or initialization code located outside functions in the provider file do not persist in the main runtime.
-Any configuration parameters, URLs, or constants must therefore be defined internally within the functions or managed through the CORE's resolution mechanisms.
+3. **Global variables or initialization code located outside functions in the provider file do not persist in the main runtime.** Any configuration parameters, URLs, or constants must therefore be defined internally within the functions or managed through the CORE's resolution mechanisms.

+---

-2. File Security Requirements
+## 2. File Security Requirements

-Every provider module must pass the integrity checks of extras/security/verify.sh and meet the following requirements:
+Every provider module must pass the integrity checks of `extras/security/verify.sh` and meet the following requirements:

-  - Be a regular file (-f).
+- Be a regular file (`-f`).
 - Not be a symbolic link (symlink).
 - Be owned by the current user running the script.
 - Not have write permissions for the group or other users (not world/group-writable).
 - Reside in a non-world-writable directory.

-The provider name is determined by the filename without its extension (e.g., gemini.sh identifies the "gemini" provider).
+The provider name is determined by the filename without its extension (e.g., `gemini.sh` identifies the `"gemini"` provider).

+---

-3. Provider Interface
+## 3. Provider Interface

 The GroqBash core interacts with providers through dedicated functions.
-To be considered valid by the interface validator, a provider must implement the two main functions (non-streaming), while streaming and model refreshing functions are treated as optional integrations.
+To be considered valid by the interface validator, a provider **must implement the two main functions** (non-streaming), while streaming and model refreshing functions are treated as optional integrations.

+---

-3.1.
+### 3.1.
 Mandatory Functions (Core Interface)

-✔️ buildpayload_<provider>()
+#### ✔️ `buildpayload_<provider>()`

-Responsibilities:
+**Responsibilities:**

-  - Build a JSON payload in OpenAI-like format (compatible with the Chat Completions structure, e.g., {"model":"...","messages":[...]}).
+- Build a JSON payload in **OpenAI-like** format (compatible with the Chat Completions structure, e.g., `{"model":"...","messages":[...]}`).
 - Read global variables provided by the CORE:
-      - MODEL (active model)
+  - `MODEL` (active model)
-      - CONTENT (text prompt entered by the user)
+  - `CONTENT` (text prompt entered by the user)
-      - TURE (validated temperature)
+  - `TURE` (validated temperature)
-      - MAX_TOKENS (maximum tokens)
+  - `MAX_TOKENS` (maximum tokens)
-      - STREAM_MODE (indicates if the generation requires streaming)
+  - `STREAM_MODE` (indicates if the generation requires streaming)
-      - SYSTEM_PROMPT (system prompt if set via CLI)
+  - `SYSTEM_PROMPT` (system prompt if set via CLI)
-      - BUILD_MESSAGES_FILE (temporary file containing the current session's message history, if active)
+  - `BUILD_MESSAGES_FILE` (temporary file containing the current session's message history, if active)
-  - If BUILD_MESSAGES_FILE is defined and valid, the provider must prioritize reading the array of historical messages contained within it, inserting them into the payload to guarantee session persistence (multi-turn).
+- If `BUILD_MESSAGES_FILE` is defined and valid, the provider must prioritize reading the array of historical messages contained within it, inserting them into the payload to guarantee session persistence (multi-turn).
-  - If SYSTEM_PROMPT is set, the provider must integrate it (e.g., by inserting it as a message with a "system" role at the beginning of the messages array).
+- If `SYSTEM_PROMPT` is set, the provider must integrate it (e.g., by inserting it as a message with a `"system"` role at the beginning of the messages array).
-  - Write the final payload into the $PAYLOAD file (whether in raw JSON format or base64-staged via the stage_b64 utility).
+- Write the final payload **into the `$PAYLOAD` file** (whether in raw JSON format or base64-staged via the `stage_b64` utility).
 - Produce no output on stdout.

+---

-✔️ call_api_<provider>() (Non-streaming)
+#### ✔️ `call_api_<provider>()` (Non-streaming)

-Responsibilities:
+**Responsibilities:**

-  - Read the pre-compiled payload from $PAYLOAD.
+- Read the pre-compiled payload from `$PAYLOAD`.
 - Execute the HTTP network call to the respective API server.
-  - Save the complete JSON response (including any native error metadata) into
+- Save the complete JSON response (including any native error metadata) into `$RESP`.
-    $RESP.
-  - Return exit status 0 on success, non-zero on error.
+- Return exit status `0` on success, non-zero on error.
-  - The successful JSON response must conform to the OpenAI-like schema to be compatible with the core's extraction function (choices[].message.content).
-    Otherwise, the function must reshape the response before writing it to
+- The successful JSON response must conform to the OpenAI-like schema to be compatible with the core's extraction function (`choices[].message.content`).
+Otherwise, the function must reshape the response before writing it to `$RESP`.

-    $RESP.
+---

-3.2.
+### 3.2.
 Optional Functions (Extended Interface)

-➕ call_api_streaming_<provider>()
+#### ➕ `call_api_streaming_<provider>()`

-Responsibilities:
+**Responsibilities:**
 - Execute the HTTP request in streaming chunk mode (Server-Sent Events).
-  - Print the raw text of the chunks directly to stdout as they are received to ensure a smooth, real-time typing effect on the terminal.
+- **Print the raw text of the chunks directly to stdout as they are received** to ensure a smooth, real-time typing effect on the terminal.
-    (Note: the GroqBash core does not decode the streaming output of external providers; therefore, the provider must not print raw SSE JSON lines like
-    data: {...} on screen, but must decode them internally in real time).
+  *(Note: the GroqBash core does not decode the streaming output of external providers; therefore, the provider must not print raw SSE JSON lines like `data: {...}` on screen, but must decode them internally in real time).*
-  - Accumulate the received chunks and write the complete, aggregated JSON response into $RESP before the function terminates (crucial to allow session and history persistence).
+- Accumulate the received chunks and write the complete, aggregated JSON response into `$RESP` before the function terminates (crucial to allow session and history persistence).
-  - Return 0 on success, non-zero on network error.
+- Return `0` on success, non-zero on network error.

+---

-➕ refresh_models_<provider>()
+#### ➕ `refresh_models_<provider>()`

-Responsibilities:
+**Responsibilities:**
 - Query the model catalog endpoint of the respective provider.
 - Generate the model list and save it in the provider-specific model file.
-  - To avoid write collisions between different providers, each module must locally redefine the MODELS_FILE variable pointing to a specific file (e.g., gemini.txt instead of the shared models.txt file):
+- To avoid write collisions between different providers, each module must locally redefine the `MODELS_FILE` variable pointing to a specific file (e.g., `gemini.txt` instead of the shared `models.txt` file):
   `MODELS_FILE="${MODELS_FILE:-${GROQBASH_MODELS_DIR:-}/gemini.txt}"`
-  - Write the provider's base URL into the file returned by canonical_provider_url_file via atomic write, and consistently set the GROQBASH_PROVIDER_URL variable.
+- Write the provider's base URL into the file returned by `canonical_provider_url_file` via atomic write, and consistently set the `GROQBASH_PROVIDER_URL` variable.
-  - Respect security constraints (umask 077, no use of global shared directories like /tmp, no use of eval or cd).
+- Respect security constraints (umask 077, no use of global shared directories like `/tmp`, no use of `eval` or `cd`).
-  - Return 0 on success.
+- Return `0` on success.

-Note on capabilities: The GroqBash core automatically detects whether a provider supports this feature by inspecting the presence of the function via type "refresh_models_${provider}".
-No external enablement variables are required.
+*Note on capabilities: The GroqBash core automatically detects whether a provider supports this feature by inspecting the presence of the function via `type "refresh_models_${provider}"`.
+No external enablement variables are required.*

+---

-4. Variables Guaranteed by the CORE
+## 4. Variables Guaranteed by the CORE

 The GroqBash CORE makes available and populates the following environment and state variables for the provider before invoking its respective functions:

-  - MODEL (model to use)
+- `MODEL` (model to use)
-  - CONTENT (user's text prompt)
+- `CONTENT` (user's text prompt)
-  - TURE / TEMPERATURE (validated numerical temperature parameter)
+- `TURE` / `TEMPERATURE` (validated numerical temperature parameter)
-  - MAX_TOKENS (maximum token limit)
+- `MAX_TOKENS` (maximum token limit)
-  - STREAM_MODE (1 if streaming active, 0 otherwise)
+- `STREAM_MODE` (`1` if streaming active, `0` otherwise)
-  - PAYLOAD (payload file path)
+- `PAYLOAD` (payload file path)
-  - RESP (path where the JSON response should be written)
+- `RESP` (path where the JSON response should be written)
-  - RUN_TMPDIR (secure and isolated temporary directory specific to the current transaction)
+- `RUN_TMPDIR` (secure and isolated temporary directory specific to the current transaction)
-  - CURL_BASE_OPTS (array containing the default curl options of the program)
+- `CURL_BASE_OPTS` (array containing the default curl options of the program)
-  - BUILD_MESSAGES_FILE (file path containing the current session's message history)
+- `BUILD_MESSAGES_FILE` (file path containing the current session's message history)
-  - SYSTEM_PROMPT (system prompt if specified)
+- `SYSTEM_PROMPT` (system prompt if specified)
-  - GROQBASH_PROVIDER_URL (base URL of the currently active provider)
+- `GROQBASH_PROVIDER_URL` (base URL of the currently active provider)
-  - GROQBASH_API_KEY (generic or inherited authentication key)
+- `GROQBASH_API_KEY` (generic or inherited authentication key)

-The provider must under no circumstances modify or overwrite these variables in the main runtime of the core.
+The provider **must under no circumstances modify or overwrite** these variables in the main runtime of the core.

+---

-4.1.
+### 4.1.
 API Key Resolution
 Each provider must determine and extract the authentication key following this strict descending order of priority:

-1. PROVIDER_API_ENV_<provider> (if defined in the environment, it indicates the custom environment variable to read).
+1. `PROVIDER_API_ENV_<provider>` (if defined in the environment, it indicates the custom environment variable to read).
-2. The provider-specific key (e.g., GEMINI_API_KEY or HF_API_KEY).
+2. The provider-specific key (e.g., `GEMINI_API_KEY` or `HF_API_KEY`).
-3. The generic global fallback key GROQBASH_API_KEY.
+3. The generic global fallback key `GROQBASH_API_KEY`.

-In the absence of a valid key for endpoints requiring authentication, the provider's functions must abort safely, returning a non-zero exit status and recording a formatted error in $RESP.
+In the absence of a valid key for endpoints requiring authentication, the provider's functions must abort safely, returning a non-zero exit status and recording a formatted error in `$RESP`.

+---

-5. Behavioral Rules and Invariants
+## 5. Behavioral Rules and Invariants

-🚫 The provider MUST NOT:
+🚫 **The provider MUST NOT:**

-  - Change the current working directory (never use cd).
+- Change the current working directory (never use `cd`).
 - Modify or pollute the global variables of the main core script.
-  - Use the global /tmp directory or unmanaged paths (all temporary files must reside within RUN_TMPDIR).
+- Use the global `/tmp` directory or unmanaged paths (all temporary files must reside within `RUN_TMPDIR`).
-  - Use the eval command.
+- Use the `eval` command.
 - Generate spurious text output on stdout (except for real-time decoded streaming text).
-  - Hardcode fixed URLs within calling functions, but always refer to the resolution of GROQBASH_PROVIDER_URL.
+- Hardcode fixed URLs within calling functions, but always refer to the resolution of `GROQBASH_PROVIDER_URL`.

-⚠️ The provider MUST:
+⚠️ **The provider MUST:**
 - Generate valid JSON files free of syntax errors.
 - Respect generated file security constraints by setting restrictive permissions (umask 077).
-  - Respect the DRY_RUN option.
-If DRY_RUN=1, the core automatically blocks network calls upstream via the central enforce_network_policy; the provider must still behave predictably, ensuring that dummy but formally valid $RESP or $PAYLOAD files are written.
+- Respect the `DRY_RUN` option.
+If `DRY_RUN=1`, the core automatically blocks network calls upstream via the central `enforce_network_policy`; the provider must still behave predictably, ensuring that dummy but formally valid `$RESP` or `$PAYLOAD` files are written.
-  - Ensure that every written file (JSON or text lists) always ends with a trailing newline (\n) character.
+- Ensure that every written file (JSON or text lists) always ends with a trailing newline (`\n`) character.

+---

-6. Minimal Structure Example
+## 6. Minimal Structure Example

 ```sh
 # -------------------------